 Rock climbing gear can be simple.
 As a beginner, you can start with just a pair of tennis shoes and rent everything else.
 However, if you would like to pursue further in rock climbing as a sport, I would highly recommend investing in a pair of rock climbing shoes, a harness, and a belay device.
-It is much more comfortable to have your own equipment, especially shoes and harness.
+It is much more comfortable to have your own equipment, especially shoes and harnesses.

 Do not expect climbing shoes to be comfortable as tennis shoes.
 They should fit very snug and uncomfortable but it should not be painful.
 Climbing shoes are designed especially for climbing so it is very little to no padding.
 It is unsuitable to walk, hike, or run with them on.
 New leather is very stiff at the beginning.
 With a new pair of climbing shoes, you will need to break them in first then it’ll be a little bit more comfortable but will not be as cozy as tennis shoes.
 I usually take them off after every climb.
-This helps relax my bunched up toes and also prevent my shoes from wearing out from overuse.
+This helps relax my bunched-up toes and also prevents my shoes from wearing out from overuse.
 It took me about a month of climbing from two to three times a week to break in new shoes.
-After that, the leather conforms to your feet and relax a little bit more than before.
+After that, the leather conforms to your feet and relaxes a little bit more than before.

 Climbing shoes are pointy at the toes.
 It is normal for your toes to bunch together at a point.
 This helps your foot stick to a small hold with one focus point.
 It also helps with the pivoting of your weight and the positioning of your body.
 You want your shoes to be snug so that you can almost feel the rock underneath your toes.
-This allows much more control to your feet.
+This allows much more control of your feet.
 The climbing shoes have a sticky rubber sole which also helps you stick to rock much better than the traditional tennis shoes.

 Usually climbing shoe size runs one size smaller than your own shoes.
 Check your size with rental shoes first to see what size fits you best.
 Be aware that different climbing shoe models and brands can fit your feet differently even if they are the same size.
 Make sure to try the shoes on first before purchasing because you may end up returning them when they do not fit right.
 Also, keep in mind that the rental shoes may seem comfortable because they have been worn before by others so the leather has relaxed a lot more than brand new shoes.

 Wearing socks is optional.
 I do not wear socks because my shoes fit very snug and there is no room for socks.
-In addition, socks are buffer between my feet and my shoes.
+In addition, socks are a buffer between my feet and my shoes.
 I have less control of the shoes and the feel of the rocks so I prefer without socks.
 There is a small drawback, your feet and shoes may smell if your feet sweat a lot.
 My shoes are usually put away in a ventilated bag which airs out the smell and sweat.
 There is also an air freshener spray for shoes that you can purchase from retail stores to

 free the odor.

-There are a variety of climbing shoes simple for beginners and more aggressive for the intermediate to advanced climbers.
+There are a variety of climbing shoes simple for beginners and more aggressive for intermediate to advanced climbers.
 I started out with a simple beginner and less expensive shoes – Madrock.
 Climbing shoes vary from $50 to $250 or more depending on the brand and style.